epfl-ml4ed/courserec/README.md

 Download Xuetang from [http://moocdata.cn/data/MOOCCube](http://moocdata.cn/data/MOOCCube), extract the file and place the MOOCCube folder in data/mooc/

-You should get two folders:
+We assume that you will have at least the following two folders:

 - data/mooc/MOOCCube/entities/
 - data/mooc/MOOCCube/relations/